UA-Libraries-Research-Data-Services/EDirectChemInfo/02_EDirect_Data_Fields_Structure.md

 </DocumentSummarySet>
 ```
-Similarly to the PubChem Compound and PubMed data, we can extract out specific data using `xtract` such as the AID, CurrentSourceName, AssayName, ActiveSidCount, and TargetCount:
+Similarly to the PubChem Compound and PubMed data, we can extract out specific data using the `xtract` function such as the AID, CurrentSourceName, AssayName, ActiveSidCount, and TargetCount:

 ```console